k00ka/game-of-life/README.md

 To start the game:
 ruby lib/play.rb

-To stop the game, type <Ctrl-C>.
+To stop the game, type &lt;Ctrl-C&gt;.
 The game will automatically stop if all cells die.

 Game of Life Code Retreat Workshop